The Vall d´Hebron Institute of Oncology (VHIO) Seeks a “Specialized Laboratory Technician at Cancer Genomics Laboratory”

 Number of vacancies: 1

-We are seeking a laboratory technician to work in routine tasks in the lab: nucleic acid extraction of fresh/frozen and FFPE samples, library preparation for NGS (Illumina-based), ddPCR, qPCR and RT-qPCR, etc. as well as assisting in the development of new applications in NGS for molecular profiling of cancer patients.
+We are seeking a motivated laboratory technician to work in wetlab tasks: nucleic acid extraction of fresh/frozen, plasma and FFPE samples, library preparation for NGS (Illumina-based), ddPCR, qPCR and RT-qPCR, etc. as well as assisting in the development of new applications in NGS for molecular profiling of cancer patients.

-Experience: At least 4 years of relevant laboratory experience in molecular biology techniques.
-Experience in genomics will be a plus.
+- Experience: At least 4 years of relevant laboratory experience in molecular biology and/or genomics techniques.

-Application: Applicants should send a full Curriculum Vitae and a cover letter to
+Applicants should send a full Curriculum Vitae and a cover letter to firstname.lastname@example.org including the reference “Ref.
+41-2023” in the subject line of the email.
+Please also attach a letter of recommendation to your application.

 Under the leadership of Josep Tabernero, the Vall d’Hebron Institute of Oncology (VHIO), has established itself as a comprehensive cancer center of proven excellence internationally.
 It is also thanks to VHIO’s optimal organizational structure based on a purely multidisciplinary and translational model that VHIO talents continue to anticipate and tackle the many unresolved questions in combatting this multifaceted and heterogeneous disease.